-compensation mandates/direction adopted by the Public Sector Employers' Council from time to time.
-Any adjustments to exempt staff compensation levels must align with the parameters of the prevailing PSEC compensation mandate/direction.
+compensation mandates/direction facilitated by the PSEC Secretariat from time to time.
+Any adjustments to exempt staff compensation levels must align with the parameters of the prevailing compensation mandate/direction.

 Under the current compensation administration system in the K-12 sector: